 Communications professionals working with older companies generally have lots of material to draw from.
 However, there are ways to tell the story of a newer company—and it’s extremely helpful to start creating a compelling narrative as soon as possible.

 See if this sounds familiar: You’ve joined a great young company.
 Exciting!
 Maybe next year it’ll go public, but in the meantime, the 50 or so employees are working crazy hours to do the best job ever.
 You know the CEO and top employees personally; everyone is on a first-name basis.
 Morale is high.
-Six months later there are 300 employees, and after a year, 1,000.
+Six months later there are 300 employees, and after a year, more than 1,000.

 In a fast-growing company, a CEO who is accustomed to working directly with employees will lose that personal connection.
 Unless there’s a communications professional and plan in place, morale will suffer.
 Even your top executives will feel a sense of loss when they walk down a hall full of busy strangers, where once they recognized everyone.
 Aspects of company culture, seemingly learned by osmosis when there were 70 employees, will be lost when those 70 people make up only 10 percent of the workforce.
 This is a risky time for the company's reputation, when a misunderstanding can lead to a post on social media … and just like that, a company’s shiny brand is not so shiny any more.

 Founders, please hire communications professionals early on.
 Choose someone you like and respect, and give them access to you.
 Create an employee communications plan.
 You’ll be glad you did.

 Past travels with a trusty camera; current work on James E. Brewton Foundation research and memoir